 Check out this Park Tool Deluxe Single Arm Stand

-The added weight of the floor plate helps stabilize the stand and the thick steel tubing is guaranteed not to break down after a season on use.
-They use the same construction and components to make a double arm model as well.
+The added weight of the floor plate helps stabilize the stand and the thick steel tubing is guaranteed not to break down after a season of use.
+They use the same construction and components to make a double-arm model as well.
 Just in case you want two mechanics working at the same time.
 But if your buddy is just going to come over and drink your beer and tell you that all grease is the same, just get the single arm and spend what you save on good beer.

 Available from: JensonUSA

 Question number two: How often are you going to be working on bikes?

 Are you a crazy bike builder constantly buying bikes off the classifieds to resell after you have tinkered with them?
 Or are you just tuning up your sweetie’s bike at the beginning of winter?
 If you are option one then go with something a little more robust because you don’t want it breaking down when you put that 40 lbs fatbike in the clamp.
 If you are option two, just go cheap.
 Most of the low-end models are relatively the same so if you can save some money and still have a working stand, that’s what I would do.

 This is an excellent mid-level choice.
 Versatile, strong 3 point base and solid construction materials make it easy to use.
 When you are done you can fold it up and store it your garage or wherever you like.

 Available from: Bike24